Experience

 Growing for sustenance - cultivating plants that feed and fill us.
 Tapioca and sweet potato are not sexy plants that get featured often on social media but these essential crops in southeast Asia are responsible for numerous local dishes - staples, fibre, breakfast, and even dessert.
 Today we harvest and work some muscles!

 Tucked away in an inconspicuous corner of the farm, the banana quietly grows.
 It takes its time to ripen without calling out for attention.
 Keep a close eye because when it finally ripens, it will take you by surprise and soon there will be too many yummy fruits to finish in time.
-Silent, but productive.4 weeks ago
+Silent, but productive.2 months ago

 In our gardens, we are happy to see holes in our leaves because that means our pollinators are growing in numbers 💚🥰